Biography

 1913Salon d'Automne, Salon des Indépendants

-1935Fontaine Lumineuse, SS Normandie
+1935Fontaine Lumineuse, ocean liner Normandie

-1949Exhibition at Galerie Maeght
+1949Solo exhibition at Galerie Maeght

-1962Venice Biennale, French pavilion
+1962Venice Biennale, French Pavilion

 1889–1908